HealthAPI/helmet/README.md

 This will enable any healthcare application to incorporate high levels of clinical intelligence into their product, without having to do any of the heavy lifting themselves.

 ### Starting points

+ > [View the project issues](https://github.com/HealthAPI/helmet/issues) to follow the discussion on overall strategy and starting points.

 Relying heavily on both industry experience and statistical modeling expertise, we can begin by identifying the top 5-10 most prevalent algorithms/models/methodologies across the industry.
 We should prioritize our model selection/build based on the following criteria: